 40ft cargo container is best suitable for larger residential moves such as 3 to 5 bedrooms.
 It is also big enough to accommodate a car, plus a standard 2/3 bedroom move.

-40ft containers are ideal for shipping lighter voluminous cargo, such as furniture and all types of personal items with a large footprint.
+OUR ADVICE: 40ft containers are ideal for shipping lighter voluminous cargo, such as furniture and all types of personal items with a large footprint.

 Choosing the right container for your international move can help you save money and ensure your goods reach the final destination safe and sound.
+Let our experts help you pick the right size and type of container according to the volume and weight of your belongings.

 You will have to choose between Full Container Load (FCL) or Less than Container Load (LCL) when moving your household goods overseas.
 Let’s understand the two methods:

 This method involves sharing the space of a container with other shippers.
-This can be a suitable option for shippers that only need to ship a small quantity of personal items.
+This can be a suitable option for shippers that only need to ship a small number of personal items.
 However, it does have some risks:

 Full Container Load is a method of intermodal or oceanic transportation that allows you to have the entire container to yourself.
 This is the best option for people moving to Latin America as it offers the following benefits:

-Therefore, as LCL shipping is not available for all destinations and also considering the higher risks, we highly recommend that you prefer FCL for your international move.
+OUR ADVICE: Therefore, as LCL shipping is not available for all destinations and also considering the higher risks, we highly recommend that you prefer FCL for your international move.
+Get in touch with us today and start shipping your furniture and personal belongings overseas with our FCL shipping services.

 Shipping your vehicle is usually more affordable than buying a new car after your move.
 Fortunately, there are several ways to get it done:

-Depending on how close you are to a RORO shipping port, Roll-On/Roll-Off ocean freight is the cheapest option if you are looking to ship just your personal vehicle for your international relocation.
+Depending on how close you are to a RORO shipping port, Roll-On/Roll-Off ocean freight is the cheapest option if you are looking to ship just your vehicle for your international relocation.

 RORO shipping works with specialized ocean carriers designed to internationally ship all kinds of wheeled vehicles including cars, trucks, vans, buses, as well as construction and agricultural equipment.